 This card is printed in Holland and published by Raphael Tuck & Sons (#5153).

-National Bank GIF is notable, not only for what it shows of the bank building, but also the other things featured in the card.
+This card of the Second National Bank is notable, not only for what it shows of the bank building, but also the other things featured in the card.
 The Majestic Theater is on the same block as the Second National Bank.
 It is the short building between the bank and the Neil Esperson Building, on the next block.
 Also in this card is a small peek at the Hotel Bender, the brownish red building to the left.
 Finally, the printed text on the back would make anyone who lived in Texas in the 1980s laugh considering the savings & loan scandals of the 1980s:

 Houston's great banking houses are guided by men of character and ability and are the outgrowth of sound and progressive policies.
 Their consistent growth speaks of the part they are taking in the development of the State's natural wealth.